pydantic/pydantic/docs/usage/model_config.md

    See:

     ```py
+    from dataclasses import dataclass
     from datetime import datetime
-    from dataclasses import dataclass

-    from pydantic import ConfigDict, ValidationError
+    from pydantic import ConfigDict

     @dataclass